 The great thing about this fairly new, modern barbecue quick service dining location is that there are a ton of menu options and drinks, and it’s an awesome non-park locale.
 Most everything on the menu is worthy of a meal credit, but my top picks would be the Baby Back Ribs, the Cedar Plank Salmon, and the Half Chicken.
 Each of these comes with a side to go with them, which is a $6 value.
 You’ll definitely be getting a value here with the Dining Plan, as opposed to paying out of pocket.
 Aside from the value, the meals here are well-flavored, good quality, and are served quickly.

-In my opinion, this (along with Satu’li Canteen) is one of the best quick service dining locations in Animal Kingdom.
-And now, with new menu options, it’s an exceptionally worthy place to spend some quick service meal credits- especially if you’re open to sharing!
-The Ribs, Chicken, and Pulled Pork Sampler is huge and can easily be shared between two people, saving you a credit to use on another meal later.
-The Baked Macaroni and Cheese with Pulled Pork is also a mouth-wateringly good choice.
-Aside from the food, the outdoor seating is massive and spread out among covered canopies surrounded by foliage, water features, and amazing views of Expedition Everest across the river.
+Epcot’s newest quick-service restaurant has some of the best barbecue on all of Walt Disney property.
+The restaurant is an exceptionally worthy place to spend some quick service meal credits- especially if you’re open to sharing!
+American Platter is huge and can easily be shared between two people, saving you a credit to use on another meal later.
+The BBQ Burger is also a mouth-wateringly good choice.
+Aside from the food, there is ample indoor seating with decor that celebrates the restaurant’s namesake, Sam Eagle!

 1- Be Our Guest Restaurant: Magic Kingdom